By: Author John Cunningham. Published: 2021/06/14 at 11:50 am

 Here’s a guide to the areas that will need attention:

 Add Gas Stabilizer

-Modern gas is blended and that is where many of the no-start issues stem from.
-Blended gas is also known as ethanol goes stale quickly in open to atmosphere type fuel systems (all small engine machinery).
-Ethanol attracts moisture and is an open system, your snowblower allows moisture in and the gas to evaporate.
+Modern gas is blended, and that is where many of the no-start issues stem from.
+Blended gas, also known as ethanol, goes stale quickly in open-to-atmosphere-type fuel systems (all small engine machinery).
+Ethanol attracts moisture and is an open system; your snowblower allows moisture in and the gas to evaporate.

 This often results in gumming and corrosion inside the carburetor.
 In addition to this time bomb, ethanol is damaging to the rubber and plastic components of the fuel system.

 Ideally, a snowblower should be serviced at least once a year and at the beginning of the new season.
-Many owners prefer to tune up at the end of the season in readiness for the snow and that makes great sense.
+Many owners prefer to tune up at the end of the season in readiness for the snow, and that makes great sense.
 Preparing a snowblower engine for long-term storage is easy.
-The air filter should be removed and cleaned (if fitted) and the oil level checked.
+The air filter should be removed and cleaned (if fitted), and the oil level should be checked.

-In order to prevent internal engine corrosion, we’ll need to place the engine at the top dead center (TDC).
-It sounds complicated, it’s not.
+In order to prevent internal engine corrosion, we’ll need to place the engine at top dead center (TDC).
+It sounds complicated; it’s not.

-This rarely causes a major issue, however, on occasion, enough corrosion will form to cause the valve to stick open.
-This as mentioned earlier, causes a no start.
-To prevent this we’ll add some oil to help prevent cylinder corrosion and we’ll place the engine at TDC.
-Doing so ensures both valves are closed.
+This rarely causes a major issue; however, on occasion, enough corrosion will form to cause the valve to stick open.
+This, as mentioned earlier, causes a no-start.
+To prevent this, we’ll add some oil to help prevent cylinder corrosion, and we’ll place the engine at TDC.
+At TDC, both valves are closed.

 Follow the steps below:

 Add – Add a capful of engine oil to the cylinder